- Brands of all sizes benefit from partnering with third-party companies, publications, influencers, etc.

 Yes, dropping out of a plane 24 miles above the planet is newsworthy, but you don’t necessarily need to do something that extreme.
-Just identify a good partner, put your PR hat on, and come up with something that creates excitement.
+Just identify the best strategic brand partnerships, put your PR hat on, and come up with something that creates excitement.

 Create shareable content and gain valuable backlinks

-When you team up with another brand or influencer to create highly shareable content ideas, it can result in an influx in traffic as well as a large number of valuable backlinks.
+When you team up with another brand or influencer to generate content ideas, it can result in an influx in traffic as well as a large number of valuable backlinks.

 Google has explicitly stated that backlinks from credible sources are one of the top factors in determining where a page ranks for particular searches.
 In Google’s eyes, a link from another site to your site is an indicator of trustworthiness and value.